LIT-Protocol/developer-guides-code/solana-openai/nodejs/README.md

 # Solana + OpenAI Example within a Lit Action

-This code example demonstrates how an OpenAI API key can be used to generate a response to be signed by a Lit Solana Wrapped Key, all within the confines of Lit's Trusted Execution Environment (TEE).
+This code example demonstrates how an OpenAI API key can be used to generate a response, which is then signed by a Lit Solana Wrapped Key—all within the confines of Lit's Trusted Execution Environment (TEE).

 ## Prerequisites

-- An Ethereum private key
+- **An Ethereum private key**
   - This private key will be used to:
     - Own the PKP we mint.
 The minted PKP will be used to create new Wrapped Keys.
     - In order to pay for this, the corresponding Ethereum account must have Lit Test Tokens.
 If you do not have any, you can get some from [the faucet](https://chronicle-yellowstone-faucet.getlit.dev/)
+- **An OpenAI API key**
-- An OpenAI API key.
-We will use this to make a quest to OpenAI with our query to generate a response.
+    - We will use this to make a request to OpenAI with our query to generate a response.
-    - This example currently used the GPT-4o-mini model, please enable this model on your API key or change it if needed.
+    - This example currently uses the GPT-4o-mini model, please enable this model on your API key or change it in the code if needed
+- **Node.js and Yarn**
-- This code example uses Node.js and Yarn.
-Please have these installed before running the example
+    - Please have these installed before running the example

 ## Installation and Setup